almik7078j/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's important to first focus on writing clear, correct code that meets requirements, and only then consider performance optimizations where they are truly needed.

+# 2023-12-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By planning ahead and staying organized, you can avoid last-minute panic and stress.

+Use version control systems, such as Git, to keep track of your code and collaborate with others.
+These systems allow you easily to track changes, revert to previous versions, merge code, or work on different branches.
+Version control also helps to maintain a clean and organized codebase, making it easier to find and fix errors.